 Connect to Azure

 Integrate Azure with Finout to generate comprehensive cost and usage reports tailored to your organization's needs.
 Configure Finout to create detailed reports using Azure data, either for specific subscriptions or across your entire organization.
 This integration allows for in-depth analysis and management of expenses, offering valuable insights into cost allocation and usage trends across your Azure infrastructure.
+See Azure documentation to learn more about creating and managing cost management exports.

 Azure Configuration Workflow: